napari/docs/docs/developers/contributing/testing.md

 NoDisplay=true
 ```

-You need to add executable property to this file, `chmod +x ~/.config/autostart/xhost.desktop`
+This file also needs to be made executable with `chmod +x ~/.config/autostart/xhost.desktop`.